Kikketer/EyeBox/eye-wall/readme.md

 5. `python3 <file>.py` to run

 Make sure to hook up the servos.
 All even pins are Left/Right and odd pins are Up/Down.

+## Typical Eye Wall

+Run `synced-eyes.py` to have the eyes all look similar directions at the same time.
+This is a nice simple file for just having the eyes be random but kind of scary since they look at the same thing at the same time.
+Useful for when you don't have the kinect attached.

+Run `focus-eyes.py` when you have a kinect attached, this will have the eyes focus on the closest object.